jasonbaker/envbuilder/README.rst

 You'll notice that in this example, we use something called *string interpolation*.
-Every part that begins with a $ is defined somewhere else in the config file.
+Every part that begins with a $ is defined elsewhere.
 The order that it uses to check is the following:

    1. The current section.
    2. The DEFAULT subsection of the project section.